saytat/Notebooks/2016-01-18-project-ideas.md

 13. Historic Maps.
 Maybe add a mapp coluring (via third party) plugin.
 14. Can this app include google cardboard apps?
 15. This can potentially extend beyond the city.
 Part of a bike trip for example.
 Audio guided bike trip.
-16. Recording location based sound should be part of it.
-In more actively sonic cities - like Kolkta -

 ##Connected idea: how about superimposing streets from different cities. i.e. make a user walk park street by walking nowy swiat?
 Does that make sense at all??????